lifeofmiguel/BBallinfo/README.md

 # BBallinfo

 BBallinfo shows you a list of information of your favorite NBA team including abbreviation, city, conference, division, full name, and name.
+BBallinfo will now show you NBA players including their first and last name also their positions.

 ## Installation
 * Fork and clone this repo.